gazbert/bxbot/README.md

 All elements are mandatory.

+The `<bot-id>` value is a unique identifier for the bot.
+This is used by
+[BX-bot UI Server](https://github.com/gazbert/bxbot-ui-server) (work in progress) to identify and route configuration updates and commands to the bot.
+Value must be an alphanumeric string.
+Underscores and dashes are also permitted.

+The `<bot-name>` is a friendly name for the bot.
+The is used by [BX-bot UI](https://github.com/gazbert/bxbot-ui) (work in progress) to display the bot's name.
+Value must be an alphanumeric string.
+Spaces are allowed.

 The `<emergency-stop-currency>` value must be set to prevent catastrophic loss on the exchange.
 This is normally the currency you intend to hold a long position in.
 It should be set to the currency short code for the wallet, e.g. BTC, LTC, USD.
 This value can be case sensitive for some exchanges - check the Exchange Adapter documentation.